 Corollary 3.
-The output of a FIG cycles algorithm starting from the region-wise studentoptimal stable matching μ^{RW} is an efficient iBF and weakly Pareto dominates μ^{RW} .
+Suppose that locals are favored.
+The output of a FIG cycles algorithm starting from the region-wise student-optimal stable matching μ^{RW} is an efficient iBF and weakly Pareto dominates μ^{RW} .

 Proof.
 Let μ^{RW} be the region-wise student-optimal stable matching.
 Note that it is an iBF as we have explained after providing the statement of Definition 4.
 Hence, Corollary 2 implies that the output of a FIG cycles algorithm starting from μ^{RW} is an efficient iBF.
 Finally, Theorem 1 and the definition of FIG cycles algorithm imply that the output Pareto dominates μ^{RW} .